chrede88/home-ops/docs/setup.md

 ```
 One could ask why I'm seperating out the `dhcp` and `vip` patches, since all my nodes are control-plane it shouldn't make a difference.
 I do that simply because it then makes it easier to setup an additional worker node later if needed.

-The configuration files have now been generated:smile::tada:
+The configuration files have now been generated😄🎉
 Three files have been generated:
 - controlplane.yaml
 - worker.yaml